-Pupils are constantly abusing a teacher because she is overweight
+Pupils are constantly abusing a teacher because she is overweight.
+How should she respond to set the pupils thinking and stop them abusing her?

 A Reading your question made my heart sink and reminded me how horrible kids can be.